Attention: Business Leaders, Managers, Coaches, Trainers, Technical Experts

 What you take away when you undertake this training

-After three days of training with Neil Harris and me (we're both Certified LAB Profile Master Consultant/Trainers) with lots of practical exercises and personal feedback, you gain an understanding of:
+After three days of training with me (a Certified LAB Profile Master Consultant/Trainer) with lots of practical exercises and personal feedback, you gain an understanding of:

 - The 6 Motivation Triggers that people need to get excited about something